ifeoluwapoadedeji/Azure-Projects/KQL Alerts for Microsoft Senteniel 8ccd6fd62bc04d01854d713be641c65f.md

 GreyNoise Intelligence has a contract with the Department of Defense (DOD) to help reduce alert fatigue from the internet noise that creates false positives within the government's SOCs

-- You should always check the ip address to see if its malicious
-    - If it’s malicious
-        - Block it
-        - Check for significant or sustained data transfer
-        - Initiate containment
-        - See if there were any c2 commands that were sent
-    - If it’s not malicious